TeamHG-Memex/sitehound-frontend/docs/API.rst

 Assumptions for the first iteration:

-1) The login feature will be implemented only on the broadcrawl results (i.e. not on the trainer, the seeds or seeds-url)
+1) The login feature will be implemented only on the deep and broad crawl results (i.e. not on the trainer, the seeds or seeds-url)
 2) The login will be only on-(dd's)-demand. (i.e the user won't be able to load some url+usr+pwd as seeds or the like)

 Basic Flow:

-1) While DD is broadcrawling, it would be able to identify sites that requires logging in's for further crawling.
+1) While DD is crawling, it would be able to identify sites that requires logging in's for further crawling.
 2) DD will report these sites to a ``dd-login-input`` topic.
 3) Sitehound-backend will listen to the queue and it will: